-Donna: Is "all right" special Time Lord code for... really not all right at all?
+Donna: Is "alright" a special Time Lord code for... really not alright at all?

 The Doctor: Why?

 Donna, our favourite stroppy Londoner, has been having some funny turns recently.
 As we all know, she was a bit confused and spent a few years in a mental institution.
 There, she met a nice man called Lee, and now she's happily married with two kids.
-But lately, she's been having "lost time", and Dr Moon says everything is fine
+But lately, she's been having "lost time", and Dr. Moon says everything is fine, and...

-When Donna rips of Miss Evangelista's veil it reveals that her face has become glitched.
+When Donna rips off Miss Evangelista's veil, it reveals that her face has become glitched.
 The little girl, watching all this on her TV, screams.
 So do you, because Steven Moffat.

 The Vashta Nerada usually live in forests.
 They hatch in trees.
 Trees... that were made into a planet full of books.

 All the not-dead people are transported back to the library.
 Donna desperately searches for her Matrix-world husband, whom she truly loves.
 But just when he sees her, he's teleported away to his own home, and she decides he must have been imaginary.
-The Doctor leaves River's diary and her version of the screwdriver behind in the library —
+The Doctor leaves River's diary and her sonic behind in the Library —

 - Ask a Stupid Question...: "It's a screwdriver.
 It works in the dark."